Business

 What time frames should you be tracking?

-Once the underlying trend has been established, traders can define the intermediate trend with their desired time frame and the short-term trend with a faster time frame.
-The following are some examples of using several time frames:
+Once the primary trend is identified, traders can pinpoint the intermediate trend using their preferred time frame and the short-term trend with a faster time frame.
+Here’s how traders can utilize various time frames:

-• A swing trader who makes judgments based on daily charts could define the primary trend with weekly charts and the short-term trend with 60-minute charts.
+• Swing Trader: Utilizes daily charts for decisions, defining the primary trend with weekly charts and the short-term trend with 60-minute charts.

-• A long-term position trader would concentrate on weekly charts, with monthly charts defining the main trend and daily charts refining entrances and exits.
+• Long-Term Position Trader: Focuses on weekly charts for overall trends, with monthly charts providing the main trend and daily charts fine-tuning entry and exit points.

 Is swing trading profitable?